Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 Spooky Train

-Mid Michigan Railroad Club runs the train rides with their 1/8th scale 7 1/2 gauge railroad.
-It is a delight to take a ride on one of these small trains.
+The Mid Michigan Railroad Club runs the train rides with its 1/8th scale 7 1/2 gauge railroad.
+It is a delight to ride on one of these small trains.

 Rides are FREE, but donations are appreciated.